-MATH 431 - MATHEMATICAL PHYSICS I (OR PHYS 431) (3)
+MATH 435 - MATHEMATICAL PHYSICS (OR PHYS 435) (4)

-Designed for students majoring in Mathematics and/or Physics as an in-depth study of the mathematical foundations of physics and their applications to physical problems.
-Pays particular attention to the theory of linear vector spaces in developing tensor analysis group theory and Hilbert Space theory.
-Recommended for students planning to attend graduate school in physics, or having a strong interest in the applications of mathematics to the physical world.
-Offered even years only.
+In-depth study of the mathematical foundations of physics and their applications to physical problems.
+Particular attention is paid to the theory of linear vector spaces in developing tensor analysis group theory and Hilbert Space theory.
+This course is recommended for students planning to attend graduate school in physics, or having a strong interest in the applications of mathematics to the physical world.
+Offered odd years.